loopstick/ESP32_V2_Tutorial/README.md

 <img src="/examples/13_DCmotor_transistor/ESP32V2_Motor_NoTransistor.png" width="550">

 Will it probably damage the microcontroller?
-YES!
+YES! aka 爆炸!

 You can test this with any of the code above for driving an LED, replacing the LED with the motor and transistor circuit.